pawo4ek/grafana-test/README.md

 # grafana-test
-test deploying Grafana, Prometheus and Node Exporter For deploying make these steps:
+test deploying Grafana, Prometheus and Node Exporter.

+For deploying make these steps:

 Deploy stack